Last Updated on October 2, 2023 by Kyle Whitley

 Step 3 – Unplug the Electric Pressure Washer

 Now unplug the electric pressure washer power plug from the power outlet.
-Store your power plug on your electric pressure washer if it comes with a hook to store the cable.
+Store your power cord and plug on your electric pressure washer.
+Some models come with hooks or straps to store the power cord.

 Unhook the spray gun from the high-pressure hose.
 Store the spray gun on your pressure washer if it has a holster for the spray gun.
 Most models do these days.

 Detach the garden hose from the pressure washer water inlet unit and the spigot from your house.
 You will want to also let the garden hose drain as well before putting the garden hose back up.